wube/factorio-data/README.md

 * Browse diffs between the versions, seeing the implementation of prototype changes we mention in the changelog.

 This repo debuted in [FFF-240](https://www.factorio.com/blog/post/fff-240).

+## Pull Requests Will Be Rejected
+The contents of this repository are automatically generated.
+It is pointless to make a pull request as it will not be merged.
+GitHub doesn't allow for deactivating the Pull requests feature.

+If you wish to report a bug, please do so [on our forums](https://forums.factorio.com/viewforum.php?f=7).
+Thank you!